-Coming in second place, the Oculus Go, the Quest, the Bnext, the Canbor, the SHINECON, the Google Cardboard, and the Merge VR all earning a 9 out of 10 for their supremely easy initial setup.
+The Oculus Quest, the Bnext, the SHINECON, the Google Cardboard, and the Merge VR all earned a 9 out of 10 for their supremely easy initial setup.

-In terms of hardware setup, the Google Cardboard, Bnext, SHINECON, and the Merge are essentially ready to go right out of the box.
-You need to adjust the lenses on the Bnext and Merge and that is about it.
-The Cardboard has no lens adjustment, so it is ready to go as soon as you pull it out of the box.
-The Canbor only requires you to add batteries to the remote and adjust the lenses and it is all set.
+In terms of hardware setup, the Google Cardboard, Bnext, SHINECON, and the Merge VR are essentially ready to go right out of the box.
+You need to adjust the lenses on the Bnext and Merge VR and that is about it.
+The Google Cardboard has no lens adjustment, so it is ready to go as soon as you pull it out of the box.

 It is extremely easy to get all of the software for these mobile smartphone VR headsets set up, as you only have to download the correct app from wherever you typically get apps.
 They are also compatible with pretty much every modern smartphone so no need to worry about buying additional hardware.

-The Quest is similar to the Go, only requiring you to install the batteries in the remotes to get going and doesn't require any additional hardware besides your smartphone to connect it to your Oculus account.
-The only software setup required is installing this app on your phone and creating your virtual Guardian to keep from running into a wall when walking around with the Quest on.
+The Oculus Quest only requires you to install the batteries in the remotes to get going and doesn't require any additional hardware besides your smartphone to connect it to your Oculus account.
+The only software setup required is installing this app on your phone and creating your virtual Guardian to keep from running into a wall when walking around with the Oculus Quest on.

 The Oculus Rift S earned an 8 out of 10 for its performance.
 The Oculus Rift S is pretty much ready to go right out of the box after you put batteries in but it did require a little bit of time to get the software up and running.
-You need to download the Oculus software and create an account first, which will then guide you through configuring and updating the firmware — if necessary — once you plug in the Rift S. However, you do need a decently powerful gaming PC to run this headset.
+You need to download the Oculus software and create an account first, which will then guide you through configuring and updating the firmware — if necessary — once you plug in the Oculus Rift S. However, you do need a decently powerful gaming PC to run this headset.

 Moving on to the remainder of the tethered headsets, the PlayStation VR is the easiest of the three to set up for the first time, earning a 7 out of 10.
 This model only took about 10 minutes to set up, requiring us to make sure the PlayStation camera was pointed in the correct direction and plug a handful of cable in.
 This model prompts you through the setup process and offers a quick tutorial on how to use it.
 This model does have limited compatibility, only working with a PS4 and a PlayStation Camera, while the PS Move controllers are necessary for some games.

-The Valve Index, HTC Vive, and the Vive Pro are by far the most difficult to set up of all the headsets we tested, predominantly due to the need to install external sensors.
+The Valve Index is by far the most difficult to set up of all the headsets we tested, predominantly due to the need to install external sensors.
 The sensors need to be mounted on the wall or on top of two tripods.
 There is also quite a bit of time involved to set up the software and configure these products.
 All in all, this was a much more intensive setup process than the others and would probably be quite a struggle for users who aren't terribly tech-savvy.

-The HTC Vive Cosmos and the HTC Vive Cosmos Elite are also some of the more difficult headsets to set up, even though it doesn't rely on external sensors for motion tracking.
-While there isn't too much in the way of setting up hardware or software, the Cosmos proved to be very finicky when it came to scanning the room.
-It does this to prevent you from running into obstacles during play but we overall struggled to get the Cosmos to cooperate.
+The HTC Vive Cosmos and the HTC Vive Cosmos Elite are also some of the more difficult headsets to set up.
+While the HTC Vive Cosmos doesn't rely on external sensors for motion tracking, it proved to be very finicky when it came to scanning the room.
+It does this to prevent you from running into obstacles during play but we overall struggled to get the HTC Vive Cosmos to cooperate.
 It would either complain about the level of light and usually didn't set the floor correctly.
 It did occasionally do this process quickly but it was very inconsistent in our tests and most of the time took much longer than we would have liked.
 This headset also requires a similarly powerful PC as the other tethered headsets.
 The HTC Vive Cosmos Elite is similar to the Valve index, as you need to install external sensors as well.